Hypertensive disease of pregnancy

 Hypertensive disease of pregnancy, also known as maternal hypertensive disorder, is a group of high blood pressure disorders that include preeclampsia, preeclampsia superimposed on chronic hypertension, gestational hypertension, and chronic hypertension.

 Maternal hypertensive disorders occurred in about 20.7 million women in 2013.
 About 10% of pregnancies globally are complicated by hypertensive diseases.
 In the United States, hypertensive disease of pregnancy affects about 8% to 13% of pregnancies.
 Rates have increased in the developing world.
-They resulted in 29,000 deaths in 2013 down from 37,000 deaths in 1990.
+They resulted in 29,000 deaths in 2013, down from 37,000 deaths in 1990.
 They are one of the three major causes of death in pregnancy (16%) along with post partum bleeding (13%) and puerperal infections (2%).

+Hypertensive disorders during pregnancy, such as gestational hypertension, preeclampsia, and eclampsia, are a major contributor to maternal and fetal illness and death on a worldwide scale.
+Around 5-10% of pregnancies are affected by these conditions, with preeclampsia being responsible for up to 14% of maternal deaths globally.
+The effects of HDP are significant, but there is still a limited understanding of its root causes.
+Studies show an interconnection of genetic, immunological, and environmental elements.
+Accurately pinpointing particular risk factors has stifled researchers because of the varied nature of Hypertensive disorders of pregnancy.
+All types of HDP can be caused by a variety of factors, as mentioned above, and can occur in irregular manners.

 Signs and symptoms

 Although many pregnant women with high blood pressure have healthy babies without serious problems, high blood pressure can be dangerous for both the mother and baby.
 Women with pre-existing, or chronic, high blood pressure are more likely to have certain complications during pregnancy than those with normal blood pressure.
 However, some women develop high blood pressure while they are pregnant (often called gestational hypertension).

 Chronic poorly-controlled high blood pressure before and during pregnancy puts a pregnant woman and her baby at risk for problems.
-It is associated with an increased risk for maternal complications such as preeclampsia, placental abruption (when the placenta separates from the wall of the uterus), and gestational diabetes.
-These women also face a higher risk for poor birth outcomes such as preterm delivery, having an infant small for his/her gestational age, and infant death.
+It is associated with an increased risk for maternal complications, such as pre-eclampsia, placental abruption (when the placenta separates from the wall of the uterus), and gestational diabetes.
+These women also face a higher risk for poor birth outcomes such as pre-term delivery, having an infant small for his/her gestational age, and infant death.